dinlaks/OpenShiftAISetup-3.x/genai-studio/mcp-servers/README.md

 The deployment includes liveness and readiness probes pointing to `/health` on port 8000.
 Modify these paths if your MCP server uses different health endpoints.

+### How to test MCP Server Demo
+Please ensure to check the box of the MCP server you want to test it.

 ## Sample Weather MCP Demo